Kick-Off Meeting ALL-Facts

 PFN in the querFeldein podcast

-Proprietary fine-grained legumes as a significant source of protein in organic pig feeding – optimisation of fattening, climate protection and practicability.
+On-farm fine-seeded legumes as a significant source of protein in organic pig feeding - optimization of fattening, climate protection and practicability

 PFN at the WiTa in Gießen